transifex/txgh/docs/heroku.md

 ##Connecting Transifex and GitHub to Txgh

 Txgh synchronizes your Transifex and GitHub projects using webhooks, allowing Txgh to respond immediately to changes in either service.
-The webhook URLs follow the format https://.herokuapp.com/hooks/, where is the name of your deployed Heroku app and is either “transifex” or “github.”
+The webhook URLs follow the format https://HEROKUNAME.herokuapp.com/hooks/SOURCE, where HEROKUNAME is the name of your deployed Heroku app and SOURCE is either “transifex” or “github”.

 For instance, we’ll use the following URL with Transifex: